When Good People Go Bad (Judges 7-9)

 This gives us the freedom to see sin everywhere in our lives.
 You and I begin to realize that we are sinners, just like Gideon.
 Because we understand that we're accepted unconditionally based on the work of Christ alone, we don't have to be in denial about our sins.
 We can face up to the truth that we are just like Gideon.
 And there's only one way to respond.

 So what do we do about this?
-When Martin Luther wrote his 95 Theses, the document with started the Protestant Reformation, his first point said, "When our Lord and Master, Jesus Christ, said 'Repent,' he called for the entire life of believers to be one of repentance."
+When Martin Luther wrote his 95 Theses, the document that started the Protestant Reformation, his first point said, "When our Lord and Master, Jesus Christ, said 'Repent,' he called for the entire life of believers to be one of repentance."
 The entire life of believers is to be one of repentance.

 Listen: What if we really believed that we're weaker and more sinful than we dreamed, but more loved than we hoped?
 We would repent.
 My greatest prayer is that we would see the truth about ourselves like never before, and that our entire lives – the entire life of this church – would be one of joyful repentance.